sinankalkan/CENG501-Spring2021/project_CenikGunay/Sample_readme.md

 - Places-Coarse.
 They select 200 places for validation and 400 places for testing, from 50 famous cities of 34 countries.
 The remained 25K places are used for training.
-For validation/testing set, we double checked the annotation results.
+For validation/testing set, they double checked the annotation results.
 Places without category labels are manually annotated.
-After merging similar items of labels, we obtain 50 categories and 10 functions.
+After merging similar items of labels, they obtain 50 categories and 10 functions.
 The training/validation/testing set have 5M/60K/120K images respectively, from 7K cities of more than 200 countries.
 - Places-Fine.
 Places-Fine shares the same validation/testing set with PlacesCoarse.
 For training set, they selected 400 places from the 50 cities of validation/testing places.
 Different from Places-Coarse, they also double checked the annotation of training data.
 The training/validation/testing set have